A Personal Perspective on Linux and Computing

 Eventually the idea developed that one powerful computer (referred to as a server) could handle many clients (end-users).
 The operating system favored by most of these servers, usually was one of two flavors of UNIX, one developed at Berkley, and one by ATT.

 From the perspective of the end-user, these Unices had both advantages and flaws.
 Most importantly, they seemed quite robust, crashing relatively infrequently, and easily rebooting.
 On the other hand, they were patent-encumbered, not totally compatible, expensive, and huge.
 It is during this era that Linus Torvalds created Linux, a small, non-patent encumbered, Unix-like OS.
 It was free and small and simple, making it ideal for devices other than huge computers.
+In the 21st century, it has become common to distinguish between the operating system that consists of the many applications, and the kernel, the program that coordinates everything including the device drivers.
+As I, an outsider sees it, after Torvalds published the original Linux, development of the operating system was subsequently guided and greatly expanded by Richard M Stallman and the GNU foundation, while Linus Torvalds continued to manage development of the Linux kernal.
+Insiders may have a different view of things with which I was not involved.

 Subsequent to the creation of Linux, computers became simultaneously smaller, more powerful, and less expensive, and the idea of a "personal computer" truly took hold.
 Needless to say, for a true PC, the client-server model was less relevant.
 In those areas where reliability was the primary concern, namely banking and finance, institutions stayed with Unix or slowly switched to Linux.
 But due to the entrepreneurship and marketing skills of Bill Gates, the dominant operating system for personal computers became Microsoft Windows.